vs22202/bp-bootcamp-frontend-fightclub/README.md

 # Steps to open game
-You can open the html file in any browser - no need for any other steps
+Clone the project and open the `index.html` file in any browser - no need for any other steps

 It is also deployed and available at - [FightClub](https://bp-bootcamp-fight-club.web.app/)